-Therefore, in my work with my clients, students, and myself, I rarely tap on positive statements, because the positive doesn't need to be released.
+Therefore, in my work with my clients and students, I rarely tap on positive statements, because the positive doesn't need to be released.

-I would also add that in my experience, tapping on positive statements can be effective because they actually bring to mind the negative (often unconsciously), which then gets tapped away.
+That being said, tapping on positive statements can be effective because they actually bring to mind the negative (often unconsciously), which then gets tapped away.

-For example, if you tap on, "I will heal from this pain," the mind may automatically go to, "I'll never heal from this pain--it's too great.
+For example, if you tap on, "I will heal from this pain," the mind may automatically go to, "I'll never heal from this pain— it's too great.
 The loss is too big.
 The grief is too overwhelming," etc., and the tapping then releases that.

 However, it's nearly always more efficient to focus on the negative specifically, rather than approach it indirectly, by using positive statements.